best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 ```

 [The Aqua book](https://www.gov.uk/government/publications/the-aqua-book-guidance-on-producing-quality-analysis-for-government)
-tells us that quality assurance of our analysis should be proportional to the complexity and business risk of the analysis.
+tells us that we should proportionately quality assurance our analysis depending on the complexity and business risk of the analysis.
-This means that both internal and external peer review may be required to adequately assure your analysis.
+This means that you may require both internal and external peer review to adequately assure your analysis.
-External review is recommended if your analysis uses novel or complex techniques,
+We recommend External review if your analysis uses novel or complex techniques,
 if comparison with other analyses cannot be used to challenge your results, or if the analysis is business critical.

 ```{epigraph}